Glanum: Destruction, rediscovery and excavation

 The town was overrun and destroyed by the Alamanni in 260 AD and subsequently abandoned, its inhabitants moving a short distance north into the plain to found a city that eventually became modern day Saint-Rémy-de-Provence.
 Eventually Glanum became a source of stone and other building materials for Saint-Remy.
 Since the Roman system of drains and sewers was not maintained, the ruins became flooded and covered with mud and sediment.
 The mausoleum and triumphal arch, together known as "Les Antiques", were famous and were visited by King Charles IX, who had the surroundings cleaned up and maintained.
 Some excavations were made around the monuments as early as the 16th and 17th centuries, finding sculptures and coins, and by the Marquis de Lagoy in the Vallons-de-Notre-Dame in the 19th century.

 The first systematic excavations began in 1921, directed by the architect of historic monuments Jules Formigé.
 From 1921 until 1941, the archaeologist Pierre de Brun worked on the site, discovering the baths, the basilica, and the residences of the northern part of the town.
 From 1928 to 1933, Henri Rolland (1887–1970) worked on the Iron Age sanctuary, to the south.
 From 1942 until 1969, Rolland took over the work and excavated the area from the forum to the sanctuary.
 The objects he discovered are on display today at the Hôtel de Sade in nearby Saint-Rémy.
 New excavation and exploration work began in 1982, devoted mainly to the preservation of the site, and to exploring beneath sites already discovered for older works.

 Monuments of Glanum

 Mausoleum of the Julii

-The Mausoleum of the Julii, located across the Via Domitia, to the north of, and just outside the city entrance, dates to about 40 BC, and is one of the best preserved mausoleums of the Roman era.
+The Mausoleum of the Julii, located across the Via Domitia, to the north of, and just outside the city entrance, dates to either 40 BC, or 30–20 BC, and is one of the best preserved mausoleums of the Roman era.

 A dedication is carved on the architrave of the building facing the old Roman road, which reads: